Zac Power: Film adaptation

-On 1 May 2019 Screen Australia announced an upcoming animation film called Zac Power - The Movie.
+On 1 May 2019, Screen Australia announced an upcoming animation film called Zac Power - The Movie.
 Australian TV producer David Webster has been hired to direct the film, who also wrote Erky Perky.
-It is based on a script written by John Armstrong and will be produced by Barbara Stephen, Patrick Egerton and Celine Goetz, who have all worked on various Australian animated films.
+It is based on a script written by John Armstrong and will be produced by Barbara Stephen, Patrick Egerton and Celine Goetz, who have all worked on various Australian animated films with Cheeky Little Media and Flying Bark Productions producing the film.
+At some point during production, Armstrong was replaced by Erica Harrison and Lawrence Leung.